-In the depths of winter, triathletes in Northern climates have to adjust their training to the weather.
+In the depths of winter, triathletes and cyclists in Northern climates have to adjust their training to the weather.
 Some stay outdoors (minus the swim) as much as humanly possible for their training, while others tend to take it inside at a health club or gym for several months.
 While we are fans of being outdoors as much as possible, and think that there are many reasons to keep training outside even in cold weather, occasionally there is a day that is too nasty or workout that you just can’t do outside in the cold.

 While Running in winter is pretty straightforward – you just layer up and pick your path carefully, and you can usually stay outdoors for most if not all of the winter, cycling training is a little more complex in cold weather.
 When it comes to cycling in winter, we have experimented with a little of everything, and see pros and cons in several approaches.
 We have ridden our road bike on hard pack trails.
 We have transitioned to fat bikes.
 We’ve gone inside.

 Option 1: Stay Outside Year-Round.
 If you live in Southern California or Florida, this one is probably pretty easy.
 You just do in January what you were doing in June.
 For those of us in the Mountains, Midwest, North, or Northeast, however, it isn’t so simple.
 Being outside on your bike at a minimum requires changing your setup and adapting some of our routes.
 Many cyclists move to fatter tires in the Winter or change bikes altogether to something that is made less for speed and aerodynamics and more for stability and lower-gearing.
 There are really two things to consider for winter riders in the North – one is temp, which can often be mitigated by the right clothing.
 The other is surface, which can only be safely mitigated by helping your bike adapt to ice and snow.
 Keep in mind that road shoulders may be much narrower as a result of snow, and what shoulders exist just might be covered with road salt which can create unpredictable soft patches.